wp-plugins/multisite-robotstxt-manager/readme.txt

 * The default "Network Wide" robots.txt file is NOT a live robots.txt file.
 * If you deactivate the plugin, no options are removed but the plugins robots.txt file(s) are no longer displayed.
-* If you delete this plugin, all options and settings will be removed from the database.
+* If you delete this plugin, all options and settings will be removed from the database, for all Websites.

 ### Make It Work: